varchev/gocd-s3-poller/README.md

 and there must be at least one file in that folder.

 The poller will trigger the pipeline when a file is added to the given bucket and folder.
-It only triggers in files, not folders.
+It only triggers on files, not folders.

 ## Todo
 * To get latest revision it cycles all files to get the one with the latest modified date.
 Problematic for buckets with many files.